merijnjong/merijnjong/README.md

 ## Here are the projects I am currently working on:
 📚 [libft](https://github.com/merijnjong/libft) - Write your own function library in C. <br />

-## Here are the projects I have finished from latest to oldest:
+## Here are the latest projects I have finished:

 🏊‍♂️ [selection_piscine_42](https://github.com/merijnjong/selection_piscine_42) - Intensive selection month to enter School 42.